samleeusmc7/Flickster/README.md

 - [Android Async HTTP](https://github.com/loopj/android-async-http) - Simple asynchronous HTTP requests with JSON parsing
 - [Glide](https://github.com/bumptech/glide) - Image loading and caching library for Android

-# CodePath-Flickster
-This project lets users view a list of movies sourced from the The Movie Database API.

 # Flix
 Flix is an app that allows users to browse movies from the [The Movie Database API](http://docs.themoviedb.apiary.io/#).